 For a detailed tutorial on In-feed ads, check our manual here.

-You might also check out In-article ads and Matched Content Ads by AdSense.
-By adapting to the content of your website, they can increase the number of relevant ads.
-The Matched Content ad type appears at the end of a post or page and combines related posts with advertisements in a grid layout.
-This helps to keep visitors longer on your website and increase your revenue.
-Please check our tutorial below for a detailed explanation on how to set up those Matched Content ads.
+You might also check out Multiplex Ads by AdSense.
+These ads appear often at the end of a post or page and look similar to a related articles block with advertisements in a grid layout.
+Please check our tutorial below for a detailed explanation of how to set up those Multiplex ads.

 Lazy Load ads

-With lazy loading, your page speed improves, and your users will experience fluent browsing.
-The following guest article on wp-rocket.me offers insights into a detailed case study on how lazy loading ads can help to optimize your ad setup.
+With lazy loading in Advanced Ads Pro, your page speed improves, and your users will experience fluent browsing.
+The following article offers insights into a detailed case study on how lazy loading ads can help to optimize your ad setup.

 Privacy regulations: Show ads after consent only